jesus-e-calderon/BIMM143_GITHUB/README.md

 # BIMM143_GITHUB
-My class work for F23 in BIMM143 at UCSD.
+My class work for F23 in BIMM143 at UC San Diego.